THE HERBAL PIPELINE …

 AND WHY MOST HERBAL SUPPLEMENTS DO NOT WORK

-Essay by Walter P. Drake, Chief Scientist for Bengal Bioscience
+Essay by Walter P. Drake, Owner of Bengal Bioscience

 I have spent the last 18 years in Thailand and have been studying and learning about stem cell medicine as well as Thai herbal extracts and botanicals.
 I have found some excellent companies and formulations in Thailand.
 But most herbal supplements sold online do not work.
 And this is due to many reasons.
 First of all, their benefits are often over-rated.
 For example, how many times when you are searching for a home remedy for this or that do you come across lists of herbs or supplements that “might” help.
 Usually you will find something like: “The top 10 supplements for such and such.”
 I always say to myself, just tell me the one that works, not a laundry list of some herbals that might “help”.
 The fact that there is a list of some botanicals that might help usually means that NONE of them are any good.
 Most people are wasting their money on herbal supplements in capsule and powder form.